 Be Careful.
 Debt Collectors May Be Mining Your Social Media Accounts

-One debt collection company executive described the combination of information easily obtained on public internet sites and social media as a “billboard” of useful information.
-For example, a debt collector seeking to garnish wages might find a Facebook post of a new job, then check your LinkedIn listing for the new employer.
+According to a US News report, one debt collection executive described the details easily obtained on public internet sites and social media as a “billboard” of useful information.
+For example, a debt collector seeking to garnish wages might find a Facebook post about a new job, then check the debtor’s LinkedIn listing to work out the employer.

-There is nothing illegal about debt collectors using these open information sources, but there are limits as illustrated by the Florida court’s order.
+There is nothing illegal about debt collectors using these open information sources, but there are limits, as illustrated by the Florida court’s order.

 “The FTC is keeping a close eye on the use of social media and emerging technology in the collection of debt,” says Christopher Koegel, staff attorney at the commission.
 “We’ve been monitoring the area for several years.”

 Behind on a Payment?
-Here are Six Common Sense Steps to Protect Your Social Media Accounts from Illegal Debt Collector Tactics
+Here are Six Common Sense Steps to Protect Your Social Media Accounts From Illegal Debt Collector Tactics

 First, assume that your debt will be turned over to a debt collector.